Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Step 1: Bring a sharpening file with a handle.

-Step 2: Place the blade on a vise with the edge end facing up, then tightening the vise grip to secure the blade.
+Step 2: Place the blade on a vise with the edge end facing up, then tighten the vise grip to secure the blade.

 Step 3: Apply a few strokes on each tooth of the blade in the same direction, starting from the back to the front.